abhin4v/abhin4v.github.io/projects.md

 [russell-norvig-ai-problems]
 : Solutions of problems from the "AI - A modern approach" book _haskell_

+[digg-sidebar]
+: A Firefox extension to shows the Digg stories in real time in sidebar _firefox_

 [clj_twitter_feelings]
-: Shows how people on twitter are feeling, in real-time. _clojure_
+: Shows how people on twitter are feeling, in real-time _clojure_

 [irc-search-bot]
 : An IRC search bot _clojure_